 It inspired me and I decided to give it a try and must say it wasn’t easy but was worth it.

 I started using AutoCAD in 2005 and Revit in 2007.
-Up until recently I used Revit mostly to produce exterior 3D models which I exported to other softwares for rendering.
+Up until recently, I used Revit mostly to produce exterior 3D models which I exported to other software for rendering.

-I was more concerned about the model and not the total package Revit offered, I didn’t follow proper Revit modeling procedure.
+I was more concerned about the model and not the total package Revit offered, I didn’t follow the proper Revit modelling procedure.

 My aim was to ensure that my final model was detailed enough for the purpose I wanted it for.